 Good Samaritan laws are in force in all 50 states, Washington, D.C. and around the globe.
 Aimed at ensuring regular folks don't ignore strangers in need, the basic premise of these laws is this: If you act in good faith to assist someone who is injured or in peril, you won't be held responsible if your actions actually cause further harm [source: Miller].

-Good Samaritan laws get their name from a well-known biblical parable (Luke 10:25-37) that says: A Jew was assaulted and robbed by bandits, then left for dead in the road.
+Good Samaritan laws get their name from a well-known Biblical parable (Luke 10:25-37) that goes like this: A Jew was assaulted and robbed by bandits, then left for dead on the road.
 Both a Jewish priest and a Levite, an assistant to priests, passed the man without rendering aid.
-But when a Samaritan came upon the Jew, he immediately brought him to an inn, cared for him and paid the innkeeper's fee — even though at that time in history, Jews and Samaritans hated each other.
+But when a Samaritan (a resident of the area called Samaria) came upon the Jew, he immediately cared for him, brought him to an inn and paid the innkeeper's fee — even though at that time in history, Jews and Samaritans hated each other.

 On the surface, Good Samaritan laws seem like a win-win.
 Injured people are helped, and rescuers don't have to worry their actions might have negative repercussions for themselves.
 But it isn't quite so simple.
 Most, if not all, laws have just two things in common: One, rescuers can't be compensated for their assistance, and, two, they can't act with recklessness, intentional misconduct or gross negligence.
 Beyond that, the laws' provisions can differ greatly, and not every do-gooder is protected from liability [source: Crowe].